Introduction

 Real Examples

 Understanding how to factorise quadratics has numerous practical applications.
-For instance, in physics, the trajectory of a projectile can often be modelled by a quadratic equation.
+So for instance, in physics, the trajectory of a projectile can often be modelled by a quadratic equation.
 If we have an equation like h(t) = -5t² + 11t + 30, where h is the height and t is time, factorising can help us find when the projectile hits the ground (h = 0).

 Scientific or Theoretical Perspective